alanpaterson82/project4-blog/README.md

 - Heroku - to deploy the app
 - Cloudinary
 - Chrome Developer Tools - to test responsiveness and generate a Lighthouse report
-- Font Awesome - for any the site icons
+- Font Awesome - for any site icons
 - Am I Responsive - to demonstrate suitability on all devices -CI's Python Linter - for automated testing of the Python code
 - W3C Markup Validator - to test the HTML code